metal3-io/metal3-docs/docs/user-guide/src/bmo/install_baremetal_operator.md

 A detailed overview of the configuration is presented in the following sections.

-### Notes on external Ironic

-When an external Ironic is used, the following requirements must be met:

-* Either HTTP basic or no-auth authentication must be used (Keystone is not supported).

-* API version 1.74 (Xena release cycle) or newer must be available.

 ## Authenticating to Ironic

 Because hosts under the control of Metal³ need to contact the Ironic API during